danhamraj7/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+The forEach method is generally used to loop through the array elements.

+The map() method creates a new array with the results of calling a provided function on every element in the calling array.

 2. What is the difference between a function and a method?

+A function typically contains a set of commands for a specific purpose which you want to run at a certain time is is invoke.When a function is called in a object it is refered to as a method.

 3. What is closure?

+It's code that's been identified elsewhere that we can use for later It is lexical === belong
+The variables that we have access too when the code is running.

 4. Describe the four rules of the 'this' keyword.

+   1. Window Binding
+When in the global scope, the value of “this” will be the window / console Object.That is to say that if none of the other rules applies the THIS keyword defaults to the window object.
+Also when "strict mode" is used it will be undefined.

+  2. Implicit Binding
+Whenever a function is called by a preceding dot, the object before that dot is this.
+It is most common principle.
+Implict is automatic.
+It requires no settings.
+It only applies to objects with methods.
+When we log out the THIS keyword we get a different object each time it’s run.

+ 3. New Binding
+Whenever a constructor function is used, THIS refers to the specific instance of the object that is created and returned by the constructor function.
+A constructor function is a function that returns an object.
+It’s an object creator.
+When we call it we have to use the NEW keyword.

+ 4. Explicit Binding
+Whenever BIND, APPLY or CALL method is used THIS is fully and clearly defined.
+It is used to invoke a function with a specific value for THIS.
+It tells a function what the ThIS keyword should be.
+It uses Call Apply and Bind
+CALL will immediately invoke the function whereas dot call passes in the arguments one by one.
+APPLY will do the same as Call, except for dot Apply it passes the argument in an array.
+BIND will pass in arguments one by one but it does not immediately invoke the function but it returns a brand new function that can be used later.
+All of the above allows developers to explicitly state what the this keyword is in any function.

 5. Why do we need super() in an extended class?

+Super replaces .call in prototype .
+As such it calls the attributes from the refered object.

 ## Project Set up